 Or if the slowdown in bookings didn't impact your business you can still increase your revenue even more with print products.

 “Mini sessions are best done with a theme.
 This way you don't have to produce a lot of different photos for clients as you also have limited time.
 For my mini sessions, I love to include the Triplex as a product.
 You can easily get 3 different photos to include in a Triplex.
 They are a great gift option for family members like grandparents.
 I also do offer matted prints which serve as extra gifts too." - Tharwa Said Photography

-Sign up for the offer and get a collection of FREE themed product mockups
+Sign up below and get a collection of FREE themed product mockups!

 Watch Ana Brandt, world-renowned maternity & newborn photographer, professional photography educator, and business owner, discussing all things mini sessions: